- Purchase the complete Expat Arrivals France Guide (PDF)

 Residence permit (carte de séjour) for France

 A residency permit is required of all expats in France, except EU citizens, who are planning to live in the country for more than a year.
-Expats have two months from their initial entry to apply for this card, but it's best to start the process no later than one month into their stay.
+Expats have two months from their initial entry to apply for this card.
+It's best to start the process no later than one month after arrival.

 Once all documents have been submitted, expats will be given a récipissé de demande and a date for the required French medical check-up, which includes an x-ray.
 Applicants must take the medical confirmation certificate back to the préfecture to complete the final step of the application process.

 Applicants will be notified when their residency permit is ready for collection.
-Some expats report receiving their permit within days, while others have had to wait a number of months.
+Some expats report receiving their permit within days, while others have had to wait several months.
 Expats shouldn't be afraid to contact their local préfecture to check on the status of the permit application.

 *Visa regulations are subject to change at short notice and expats are advised to contact their respective embassy or consulate for the latest details.